nirajrao/game-of-life/README.md

 Game of Life Simulator Written in Python!

-The program runs in Terminal but currently working on building a GUI!
+The program runs in Terminal but a GUI is the next step for this simulation!